 - Stream on Apple TV, Amazon Fire TV, Chromecast, Roku, mobile devices, and more

 If you want the most affordable way to legally stream sports, Sling TV is what you want.
-Starting at $25/month, this package is cheaper, but otherwise not much different than the competitors.
-The main difference is that if you want cloud-DVR service, it will cost you $5 as opposed to being included in your package.
-That said, Sling TV allows you more of a chance to build your own package, which could give you more or what you want for less money.
+Starting at $30/month, this package is cheaper, but otherwise not much different than the competitors.
+Sling TV allows you more of a chance to build your own package, which could give you more or what you want for less money.

 You can learn more in our Sling TV review.

-- Stream on up to 5 devices at once
+- Stream simultaneously on three devices at once

 Watch the ESPN2 Live Stream on YouTube TV